THE BERLIN-BRANDENBURG CITY-REGION FOOD SYSTEM.

 These so-called real-life interventions aim at empowering vulnerable groups to participate and shape the food environment they live in.

-FoodCLIC builds on successfully implemented action, such as the innovative network of neighbourhood food hubs (LebensMittelPunkte) and a planned city-regional food transition campus that invites residents to lead on action for improved food democracy, research and innovation.
+FoodCLIC takes the next step following various existing initiatives, such as Berlin's innovative network of neighbourhood food hubs (LebensMittelPunkte) and a planned city-regional food transition campus that invites residents to lead on action for improved food democracy, research and innovation.

 FOOD POLICY NETWORK